gopherball/gb/README.rst

 ``gb`` will serve all non-directories as type 9 files, these are non-readable files and most clients will prompt for download.
 Turning on magic with ``--magic`` will let ``gb`` try to determine the correct filetypes.

-Turning on magic will also start templating special ``.gb`` files.
-See documentation for what you can do with templating.

 Contributing
 ============